-Beginning 2012-2013, graduate students will no longer be eligible to borrow SUBSIDIZED Federal Direct Loans due to a recent change in federal legislation.
-All Direct Loans for 2011 - 2012 must be processed and disbursed prior to July 1, 2012 to ensure the Subsidized portion is retained.
-This includes loans for Summer Session 2012.
+Effective 2012-2013, graduate students are not eligible for SUBSIDIZED Federal Direct Loans due to a recent change in federal legislation.
 Students enrolled only in a Teacher Credential Program will still be eligible for the Subsidized Stafford loan, as they are not considered to be "Graduate students" for financial aid purposes.

-If you are a first time borrower and you decide to accept your Direct Loan, you must complete the Entrance Loan Counseling Requirement prior to your first Direct Loan disbursement.
-Your loan will not be disbursed until the requirement has been completed.
-Continuing students who previously completed this requirement do NOT need to complete Entrance Counseling again.
+If you are a first time borrower and you decide to accept your Direct Loan, you must complete Loan Entrance Counseling & a Master Promissory Note prior to your first Direct Loan disbursement.
+Your loan will not be disbursed until these requirements have been completed.
+Continuing students who previously completed Loan Entrance Counseling & a Master Promissory Note do NOT need to complete Loan Entrance Counseling again.

 Federal Direct Loans